COVID-19 Update on University-Related Travel

 Students may participate in non-UT programs in countries with a US Department of State Level 1 or 2 travel advisory.
 If there is an area within the country at a higher level, students should not travel to these areas.

-For countries and areas with a US Department of State Level 3 or 4 travel advisory or a CDC travel health warning, the student is required to complete a petition for a policy waiver before UT funds may be used or academic credit received.
-Fill out the Student International Travel Petition here.
-The International Risk Management Committee will review the petition and the student will be notified of the decision.
+For countries and areas with a US Department of State Level 3 or 4 travel advisory or a CDC travel health warning, the student is required to request an exception to the policy before UT funds may be used or academic credit received.
+Fill out the Student Request Form for an Exception to Policy.
+The International Risk Management Committee will review the request and the student will be notified of the decision.

-If the International Risk Management Committee approves the petition, then the student may participate in the program and will receive access to all regular study abroad services offered by UT.
-The university is not responsible for the health and safety of any student who decides to travel to locations with a Department of State Level 3 or 4 travel advisory or a CDC travel health warning.
+If the International Risk Management Committee approves the request, then the student may participate in the program and will receive access to all regular study abroad services offered by UT.
+The university is not responsible for the health and safety of any student who decides to travel to locations with a Department of State Level 3 or 4 travel advisory or a CDC travel health warning of 2 or 3.

 If the committee or provost grants an exception, the regular request and registration process must be completed before the travel begins.